Raghuvar/Hotel_DatabaseManagement_System/README.md

-# An overall database pacakage for a Hotel(Creating, Managing and Deploying)
+# An entire database management system for a Hotel(Creating, Managing and Deploying)

-~ Hotel database management system is a platform developed for the peers who are looking to start over on the database management system.
+`Hotel database management system is a platform developed for the peers who are looking to start over on the database management system.